 Open innovation activities

-To expand existing business and create new business, ENEOS promotes open innovation to accelerate the development of technologies and business schemes that could not be created solely with in-house R&D and other resources.
+To expand existing businesses and create new businesses, ENEOS promotes open innovation to accelerate the technological development and business models that would be difficult to achieve through internal resources and R&D alone.

-Specifically, we aim to create value through co-creation by promoting collaboration between ENEOS research & business departments and outside organizations such as startup companies, universities, and research institutions.
+Specifically, we aim to create value through co-creation by promoting collaboration between ENEOS R&D/ business units and outside organizations such as startup companies, universities, and research institutions.

 Open innovation system

-ENEOS is engaged in open innovation activities in which its R&D Department works together with its Corporate Venture Capital (CVC) Department focused on investing in startup companies.
-This system includes the dispatching of employees to Silicon Valley to promote the sharing of technologies and latest market trends.
+ENEOS is conducting open innovation activities in which the R&D Department works together with its Corporate Venture Capital (CVC) Department focused on investing in startup companies.
+This system includes the dispatching of employees to Silicon Valley to be the front to catch the latest trend, make connections with key players in the US and support oversea projects.

 Business area searching and information sources

-ENEOS is searching for advanced technologies having the potential of creating synergy with ENEOS business toward carbon neutrality.
-In this search, we are targeting a wide range of technical areas including digital technologies, hydrogen, renewable energy, low-carbon technologies, energy management, chemicals and materials, and robotics.
+ENEOS is searching for advanced technologies having a potential synergy with ENEOS’s business toward carbon neutrality.
+In this search, we are targeting a wide variety of technologies including digital technologies, hydrogen, renewable energy, low-carbon technologies, energy management, chemicals and materials, robotics, and the like.

-Targeted technologies are in a very wide area, so we are collecting up-to-date information using a variety of information sources including M-Lab (an open innovation community)*, accelerators, venture capital firms, and research firms.
+We are efficiently collecting up-to-date information using a variety of information sources including M-Lab (an open innovation community)*, accelerators, venture capital firms, and research firms.

 * An open innovation community founded by Mitsubishi Corporation in Silicon Valley in October 2016.